 How Long Does it take to Improve Egg Quality?

 Eggs take approximately 90 days to develop from the time they are pulled from the waiting pool to ovulation.
 As such, fertility specialists recommend taking supplements, starting acupuncture, and making diet/ lifestyle changes 3-4 months before trying to conceive.
 Don’t stress out if you feel like you’re in a time crunch!
-Making these changes even one month before conceiving, especially with fertility treatments, has been shown to positively impact egg quality.
+Making these changes for even one month could be helpful and should be done.

 Foods/Diet to Improve Egg Quality after 40